 What started in 2015 as a way for gamers to communicate, has quickly taken over as a powerful way to make new connections, nurture fans, and create true communities around your music, and across all industries.
 Plus, it’s pretty great that Discord doesn’t require you to post on a schedule or agonize over a caption.
 It’s a community in the truest sense, which, after the last few years, is pretty refreshing.

-While it’s still early days for Discord, that also means it’s a huge opportunity for those that decide to invest some time into it.
+While it’s still early days for Discord, that also means it’s a huge opportunity for those who decide to invest some time into it.
 Are you ready to learn a little more about why it’s so powerful for musicians?

 Right now there’s a lot of buzz around Discord.
 Similar to what happened with TikTok just a few years back, I hear the quiet murmur of chatter around the music community asking things like “what is Discord?” and “how are musicians using it?”
 And as far as I can tell the answer is largely “we don’t really know—but we want in.”